Catanscombe/FLASH_tools/README.md

 		-h, --help       show this help message and exit

 	Outputs:
-		'sample_ID_mykrobe_fold.csv' for each gene it outputs the genome position of the SNP used by Mykrobe and the depth at that point in the genome
+		1)'sample_ID_mykrobe_fold.csv' for each gene it outputs the genome position of the SNP used by Mykrobe and the depth at that point in the genome